DonBraulio/tuneo/README.md

 An open-source guitar tuner app built with React Native, leveraging the new bridgeless architecture to achieve real-time pitch detection and smooth UI updates.

+> [!IMPORTANT]
+> **We're currently looking for testers!**
+>
+> Reach us on Instagram (**@tuneo.app**) or email (**braulioriosf@gmail.com**) so we can add you to the list of testers and you'll be able to install it immediately from the App Store (iOS) or PlayStore (Android).

+- Android users: We need at least 12 testers to install the app for 14 days in order to publish it for Android.

+- iOS users: The app is currently in review to get approval for the App Store, so for now it's only available for listed testers.

 ## 🔥 Features

 - Real-time Pitch Detection: Uses a C++ TurboModule for efficient pitch estimation using the YIN algorithm.